rustsbi/rustsbi/README.md

 To compile RustSBI library, you need at least stable Rust version of `rustc 1.65.0`.

-If you are using feature `singleton` or `legacy` to support legacy SBI extensions, you are required to install nightly Rust compiler.
+If you are using feature `singleton` to support singleton based interface, you are required to install nightly Rust compiler.
 You may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

 ## Build this project